- Parks & Recreation

 Home Alone Awareness

-Thinking of leaving your child at home alone this summer?
-Make sure they are safe!
+Thinking of letting your child stay home alone this summer?
+Make sure they are equipped with ways to stay safe!
 This class is taught by members of the Waukee Police and Fire Departments.
-They will provide educational tools and safety tips to help keep your child safe and aware of dangers in and around your house.
-Class will be held Saturday, April 25 from 8:30-11 a.m. at the Waukee Public Works Building.
+They will provide educational tools and safety tips as they make kids aware of potential dangers in and around your home.
 Drinks and snacks will be provided.
-The fee is $10.
-Register
+Class are for kids in grades K-5th.
+View dates, costs and register here.

 Special Needs Activities